jundalisay/sp/content/en/research/indian/gospel/intro/part-18.md

 Śashi replied that he was not even sure about the existence of God; so he could not speak one way or the other.
 This frank answer very much pleased the Master.

 Śarat's soul longed for the all-embracing realization of the Godhead.
 When the Master inquired whether there was any particular form of God he wished to see, the boy replied that he would like to see God in all the living beings of the world.

+{{< l a="Ramakrishna" >}}
-"But", the Master demurred, "that is the last word in realization.
-One cannot have it at the very outset."
+But that is the last word in realization.
+One cannot have it at the very outset.
+{{< /l >}}

+{{< r a="Sarat" >}}
-Śarat stated calmly: "I won't be satisfied with anything short of that.
-I shall trudge on along the path till I attain that blessed state."
+I won't be satisfied with anything short of that.
+I shall trudge on along the path till I attain that blessed state.
+{{< /r >}}

 Sri Ramakrishna was very much pleased.

 ## Harināth